alisw/alibuild/docs/user.markdown

 ### Loading the package environment

-Environment for packages built using aliBuild is managed by [Environment Modules](http://modules.sourceforge.net) and the wrapper script `alienv`.
+Environment for packages built using bits is managed by [Environment Modules](http://modules.sourceforge.net) and the wrapper script `alienv`.
 To list the available packages you can do: